 Prescription Medications to Avoid Before Drinking Ayahuasca

-There are a variety of prescription medications that can lead to uncomfortable, harmful, or even fatal effects if combined with ayahuasca.
+A variety of prescription medications can lead to uncomfortable, harmful, or even fatal effects if combined with ayahuasca.
 This is because some of the mechanisms of prescription medications may have a detrimental interaction with the neurochemical mechanisms of the ayahuasca brew.
 It’s especially important to stop using medications that alter neurotransmitters like serotonin, dopamine, and norepinephrine.

 The following classes of prescription or over-the-counter drugs could have negative interactions with ayahuasca and result in dangerous side effects: